imalsogreg/RetroProject/otherDocuments/thesisOutline.md

  - Manually sort spikes from many cells on single tetrode into groups, recover single-cell spike trains
- - Turn rat location on curved track into simple stimulus for prediciton
+ - Turn rat location on curved track into simple stimulus for prediction
       - Distance along track
       - 'Outbound' or 'inbound' running direction
- - Compute likehood of spike rate given stimulus, using data from whole session
+ - Compute likelihood of spike rate given stimulus, using data from whole session
- - For a given ~15ms time window, use spikes in that time window and matching spike rate likehood functions (place fields) to predict stimulus (track pos) by bayesian inference
+ - For a given ~15ms time window, use spikes in that time window and matching spike rate likelihood functions (place fields) to predict stimulus (track pos) by Bayesian inference

 ### Online position reconstruction